Key takeaways

 Samsung One UI uses an edge-swipe gesture instead of the stock home gesture on certain models.
 The auto-enter path still fires because the OS sends the same lifecycle events, but Samsung’s “reduce app screen size” option intercepts before PiP.
 Test on a Galaxy S device with stock gestures disabled.

-Xiaomi MIUI / HyperOS sometimes blocks PiP entirely under aggressive battery profiles.
-Mitigate by surfacing a one-time onboarding tip with a deep-link to autostart settings, similar to how we ship our custom call notification stack.
+Xiaomi HyperOS (and older MIUI) sometimes blocks PiP entirely under aggressive battery profiles.
+Mitigate by surfacing a one-time onboarding tip that deep-links to autostart settings, similar to how we ship our custom call notification stack.

-Foldables (Pixel Fold, Galaxy Z Fold, Honor Magic V) trigger a onConfigurationChanged on hinge state change.
+Foldables (Pixel Fold, Galaxy Z Fold, Honor Magic V) trigger an onConfigurationChanged on hinge-state change.
 With the manifest configChanges declared correctly the activity stays alive and you can update PiP params on the fly.

 Mini case: PiP rollout that lifted call duration 18%

-A European video conferencing client on our roster, similar in profile to ProVideoMeeting, came to us with a flat call-duration metric.
+A European video-conferencing client on our roster, similar in profile to ProVideoMeeting, came to us with a flat call-duration metric.
 Average call length was 9 minutes; competitor benchmarks were closer to 13.
-The user feedback was consistent: people answered the call but ended quickly because they could not multitask without dropping.
+The feedback was consistent: people answered but ended quickly because they could not multitask without dropping.

-Our two-week plan: ship full PiP support with auto-enter on Android 12+, source rect hint for smooth zoom, three action buttons (mute, switch camera, end call), Android 13 title and subtitle, and Compose lifecycle wiring.
-We tested across 12 devices including a Galaxy S23, a Pixel 8 Pro, a Xiaomi 14, and a Pixel Fold.
+Our two-week plan: full PiP support with auto-enter on Android 12+, source rect hint for smooth zoom, three action buttons (mute, switch camera, end call), Android 13 title and subtitle, and Compose lifecycle wiring.
+We tested across 12 devices including a Galaxy S24, a Pixel 8 Pro, a Xiaomi 14 and a Pixel Fold.

-Outcome over the next 30 days: average call duration moved from 9 to 10.6 minutes (+18%), home-gesture-during-call abandonment dropped from 14% to 3%, and Play Store rating climbed from 4.2 to 4.5 with the word “multitasking” appearing positively in 22% of new reviews.
-Engineering effort was four Android-engineer days spread across two calendar weeks; agentic engineering let us reuse 70% of test scaffolding from earlier projects.
+Outcome over the next 30 days: average call duration moved from 9 to 10.6 minutes (+18%), home-gesture-during-call abandonment dropped from 14% to 3%, and the Play Store rating climbed from 4.2 to 4.5 with “multitasking” appearing positively in a fifth of new reviews.
+Engineering effort was four Android-engineer days across two calendar weeks; our agent-assisted engineering let us reuse most of the test scaffolding from earlier projects.
+Want a similar assessment?
+Grab a 30-minute call.

 KPIs: what to measure once PiP ships